sledgx/sentence-encoder/README.md

 Universal Sentence Encoder Multilingual as a service.

+## About the service

+The service allows you to transform a variable length text sentence into 512 dimensional vector.
+This is useful for performing ML experiments in the (embeddings)[https://developers.google.com/machine-learning/crash-course/embeddings/video-lecture] space.
+The service also allows you to calculate the similarity of two texts with a score ranging from 0 to 1.

 ## How to use

 All of the following examples will bring you the service on `http://localhost:8080`.